 Residencies are generally one year in length and are paid positions that give the individual further knowledge and experience in various pharmacy settings.
 The College of Pharmacy offers a number of postgraduate year 1 (PGY1) and postgraduate year 2 (PGY2) residencies in a variety of settings, including those listed below.

-- Pharmacy Residency at the University of Arizona Medical Center - University Campus
+- Pharmacy Residency at Banner-University Medical Center Tucson

-- Pharmacy Residency at University of Arizona Medical Center - South Campus
+- Pharmacy Residency at Banner-University Medical Center South

 - Pharmacy Residencies at El Rio Health Center

 PGY2 programs at Banner-University Medical Center Tucson unless noted

 - Residency in Emergency Medicine Pharmacy at Northwest Medical Center